-- Applicants will have completed a baccalaureate degree in nursing (BSN) from an accredited college or university by the time of enrollment. - Applicant will have a current, active, unencumbered registered nurse license in the state in which they practice. - Applicants who have an overall cumulative GPA of 3.0 or higher, including a science cumulative GPA of 3.5 or higher, will be considered and the GRE will be waived. - Applicants with a cumulative science GPA between 3.0-3.5 will need to take the GRE to be considered.
-Science GPA below 2.9 may be considered if GRE scores are 160 and above on verbal and 165 and above on quantitative. - All course pre-requisites are required from undergraduate nursing program or equivalent study major (pre-med, biology) and must have earned 3.0 in each course: - Physical assessment course with growth and human development component - Anatomy and Physiology in undergraduate study - Undergraduate level Pathophysiology - Undergraduate Pharmacology for nurses - Statistics course for undergraduates (preferred not required) - Applicants are required to submit two professional letters of recommendation from supervisors who are familiar with your clinical practice and one academic letter of recommendation from a professor in the applicant's undergraduate study. - Applicants must submit a current CV or resume that includes nursing employment and education. - Applicants must be a U.S. citizen or permanent resident of the United States and possess a government issued identification, such as a Driver's license, passport, U. S. Military ID, etc.
+- Applicants will have completed a baccalaureate degree in nursing (BSN) from an accredited college or university by the time of enrollment.
+A cumulative science GPA from undergraduate study must be 2.5 or better to be considered for this program. - Applicant will have a current, active, unencumbered registered nurse license in the state in which they practice. - Applicants who have a science cumulative GPA of 3.5 or higher, will be exempt from the GRE requirement, and the GRE will be waived.
+Applicants who have a cumulative science GPA of 3.4 to 2.5 will be required to take the GRE for consideration into the program. - All course pre-requisites are required from undergraduate nursing program or equivalent study major (pre-med, biology) and must have earned 3.0 in each course: - Physical assessment course with growth and human development component - Anatomy and Physiology in undergraduate study - Undergraduate level Pathophysiology - Undergraduate Pharmacology for nurses - Statistics course for undergraduates (preferred not required) - Applicants are required to submit two professional letters of recommendation from supervisors who are familiar with your clinical practice and one academic letter of recommendation from a nursing professor during the applicant's undergraduate study. - Applicants must submit a current CV or resume that includes nursing employment and education. - Applicants must be a U.S. citizen or permanent resident of the United States and possess a government issued identification, such as a Driver's license, passport, U. S. Military ID, etc.